-To further the educational, scientific and charitable purposes for which it was organized and to maintain the excellent reputation in which it is held by the public and the medical profession, it is important that Society decisions and actions not be influenced unduly by any special interests of its leaders or individual members.
+To further the educational, scientific and charitable purposes for which it was organized and to maintain the excellent reputation in which it is held by the public and the medical profession, it is important that Society decisions and actions not be influenced unduly by any special interests of its leaders or volunteer members.

 Key principles applied in developing this policy include those that center upon when such conflicts should be restricted and/or limited and how best to maintain transparency about and manage any potential conflicts management strategies.
-This revised policy is intended to clarify definitions of conflicts of interest and commitments, restrictions on conflicts, disclosure of conflicts and management of disclosed conflicts.
+This policy takes into consideration the ever-increasing diversification of duties performed by members and compensation for such that contribute to the mission of the Society, its members, and the patients we serve.
+This policy is intended to clarify definitions of conflicts of interest and commitments, restrictions on conflicts, disclosure of conflicts and management of disclosed conflicts.